dotnet/templating/docs/Conditions.md

     "A": {
       "type": "parameter",
       "datatype": "bool",
-      "enabledCondition": "B != false",
+      "isEnabledCondition": "B != false",
     },
     "B": {
       "type": "parameter",
       "datatype": "bool",
-      "enabledCondition": "A != true",
+      "isEnabledCondition": "A != true",
     }
 }
 ```

-Following input parameter values can (and will) be evaluated deterministically: `A = false; B = true`
+Following input parameter values can (and will) be evaluated deterministically: `--A false --B true`

-Following input parameter values cannot be evaluated deterministically (and will lead to error): `A = true; B = false`
+Following input parameter values cannot be evaluated deterministically (and will lead to error): `--A true --B false`

 **Applying of host and default values** - All host and default values are applied before the conditions evaluation.
-After the evaluation defaults are reapplied to parameters that were evaluated as disabled and to parameters that do not have host supplied values and were evaluated as optional.
+After the evaluation defaults are reapplied to parameters that were evaluated as optional and that do not have host supplied values.
+After this an evaluation of presence of mandatory values takes place.